zachmandeville/kokako-wiki/setting-up-node-server-on-heroku.md

 }
 ```

+The three scripts do the following:

-"debug" nodemon means when we run 'yarn debug' , it'll use nodemon
+`"debug": "nodemon --inspect index --ignore data.json"` we run 'yarn debug' , it'll use nodemon to start the server.
+For everything else, we just use node.
-'test" just means we'll use jest.  the two additional flags are so the tests continually run.
+`"test": "jest --watch --noStackTrace"` just means we'll use jest.  the two additional flags are so the tests continually run.
-"start" means when we do 'yarn start' it starts it up using just straight up node.
+`"start": "node index"` means when we do 'yarn start' it starts it up using just straight up node (as compared to yarn debug).
 # Create an index.js file
-This will spin up the server we define in our server.js page
+This determines what port will be used when  you run yarn start.
+For Heroku, it important that you set the port variable with process.env.PORT || 3000.
+This lets heroku use whichever port it needs to, or if you're not using heroku(like running this on a local server) it'll use 3000.

-It should like like so:
+The script would look like so:

 ```js
 var PORT = process.env.PORT || 3000